dipankar-pal/Netflix_problem_solve_by_SQL/README.md

 GROUP BY country, release_year
 ORDER BY avg_release DESC
 LIMIT 5;
-Objective: Calculate and rank years by the average number of content releases by India.

-11. List All Movies that are Documentaries
+--11.
+List all movies that are documentaries
-SELECT *
-FROM netflix
-WHERE listed_in LIKE '%Documentaries';
-Objective: Retrieve all movies classified as documentaries.

-12. Find All Content Without a Director
-SELECT *
-FROM netflix
-WHERE director IS NULL;
-Objective: List content that does not have a director.

-13. Find How Many Movies Actor 'Salman Khan' Appeared in the Last 10 Years SELECT *
-FROM netflix
-WHERE casts LIKE '%Salman Khan%'
-  AND release_year > EXTRACT(YEAR FROM CURRENT_DATE) - 10;
-Objective: Count the number of movies featuring 'Salman Khan' in the last 10 years.

-14. Find the Top 10 Actors Who Have Appeared in the Highest Number of Movies Produced in India SELECT
-    UNNEST(STRING_TO_ARRAY(casts, ',')) AS actor,
-    COUNT(*)
-FROM netflix
-WHERE country = 'India'
-GROUP BY actor
-ORDER BY COUNT(*) DESC
-LIMIT 10;
-Objective: Identify the top 10 actors with the most appearances in Indian-produced movies.

-15. Categorize Content Based on the Presence of 'Kill' and 'Violence' Keywords SELECT category,
-    COUNT(*) AS content_count
-FROM (
   SELECT
+        type,
+		duration,
+		listed_in,
+		description
+  from
+        netflix
+  WHERE
+       type = 'Movie'
+  and
+	   listed_in like '%Documentaries%'
+--12.
+Find all content without a director

+select *
+   from
+        netflix
+   where
+        director is null

+--13.
+Find how many movies actor 'Salman Khan' appeared in last 10 years!

+select
+      	*
+        from netflix
+  where
+        casts ilike '%Salman Khan%'
+  and
+        release_year > EXTRACT(YEAR FROM CURRENT_DATE)-10

+--14.
+Find the top 10 actors who have appeared in the highest number of movies produced in India.

+select
+      UNNEST(STRING_TO_ARRAY(casts,',')) AS actor,
+	  COUNT(*) AS total_content
+from
+      netflix
+WHERE
+      country like '%India%'
+GROUP BY
+      1
+ORDER BY
+      2 DESC
+LIMIT
+      10;

+---"15.Categorize the content based on the presence of the keywords 'kill' and 'violence' in
+---the description field.
+Label content containing these keywords as 'Bad' and all other
+---content as 'Good'.
+Count how many items fall into each category."
+WITH
+    new_table as (
+                  SELECT
+				        *,
 						CASE
+						WHEN
+						    description ILIKE '%kill%'
+							OR
-            WHEN description ILIKE '%kill%' OR description ILIKE '%violence%' THEN 'Bad' ELSE 'Good'
+							description ILIKE '%violence%'
+						THEN
+						    'BED SHOW'
+						ELSE
+						    'GOOD SHOW'
+                        END
-        END AS category
+						    category
 				   FROM netflix
-) AS categorized_content
+				)
+SELECT
+      category,
+	  count(*) as total_content
+FROM
+      new_table
-GROUP BY category;
+GROUP BY
-Objective: Categorize content as 'Bad' if it contains 'kill' or 'violence' and 'Good' otherwise.
-Count the number of items in each category.
+      1
+ORDER BY
+      2 DESC

 Findings and Conclusion
 Content Distribution: The dataset contains a diverse range of movies and TV shows with varying ratings and genres.